wanghaisheng/tiktoka-studio-uploader/README.md

 ## features included in the GUI version

 ### no limit of video counts
+you may got hundreds of historical videos or prepare 200+ viedo for new product.

-1000+ is easy especially for backup usage as private
+1000+ is possible especially for backup usage as private

 ###  you dont have to edit all metadata one by one
 description combine from prefix,suffix and video filename